LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

     -   Define a set of hyperparameter ranges that will be tuned using SageMaker.
 These include parameters like `eta` (learning rate), `min_child_weight`, `alpha` and `max_depth`.
     -   Set the resource limits and specify that the objective is to maximize the area under the curve (AUC) for validation data.
 2.  **Specify Training Job**:
-    -   Specify the training algorithm (XGBoost), input data (from S3), and the resource attr(instance type, count, and storage) for the training job.
+    -   Specify the training algorithm (XGBoost), input data (from S3), and the resource attributes (instance type, count, and storage).
     -   Set a stopping condition to ensure the training job doesn't run indefinitely and define static hyperparameters like `eval_metric` and `objective`.
 3.  **Launch Hyperparameter Tuning**:
-    -   Use the SageMaker API to launch the hyperparameter tuning job, which will train multiple models and return the best one based on the defined metric (`validation:auc`).
+    -   Use the SageMaker APIs to launch the hyperparameter tuning job, train multiple models and return the best one based on the defined metric (`validation:auc`).

 ```
 from time import gmtime, strftime, sleep